A collaborative region-wide watershed cleanup effort.

 Contact Us

-Contact us if you have questions about the event or to learn more about the Great Sierra River Cleanup at natasha@sierranevadaalliance.org.
+Contact us if you have questions about the event, to learn more about the Great Sierra River Cleanup, or to become a host site at greatsierrarivercleanup@sierranevadaalliance.org.